TUDelft-CITG/MUDE/book/prob-design/overview.md

 # Probabilistic Design

-Probabilistic design means using probability to design something.
-In terms of the design process, there are not many differences with a deterministic approach...A little bit about the design process: there's an assessment, it's iterative, you eventually find something that meets a set of criteria.
+Stated as simply as possible, the term *probabilistic design* means using probability to design something.
+In terms of process, there are not many differences with a deterministic approach...A little bit about the design process: there's an assessment, it's iterative, you eventually find something that meets a set of criteria.
 In probabilistic design, at least one of those criteria is a probability.
 Why use such an approach?
 Using probability allows us to account for:
 1. randomness in some of our important design variables
 2. imprecise measurements or models
 3. risk-based design criteria and safety standards